nikola-susa/pigeon-box/README.md

 ## Goals

-1. Keeping a good balance between security and usability.
+1. Good balance between security and usability.
     - Should be accessible to non-technical users.
     - Should be secure enough to be used by security-conscious teams.
-2. Making the app very cost-effective to run.
+2. Very cheap to run.
     - Should be able to run on a single shared instance.
     - Should be able to run for free or on a sub $5/month budget.
-    - Should be able to run on your existing infrastructure.
+    - Should be able to run on your existing infrastructure (if you have spare resources).
 3. Crafting a beautiful, responsive and accessible UI.
-    - Should be very easy to use on desktop and mobile.
-    - Should be very intuitive to use and pleasing to the eye.
+    - Should be very intuitive and pleasing to the eye.
     - Should be accessible to screen readers and keyboard users.
     - Should be very light on user resources.